kristus123/game-engine/ideas/ideas.md

 ## Lore

 **NB!
-This universe takes place in the Dongman / Schlongman / Dongmaster / Schlongdongman / Dongmaster universe, which is not a universe that is politically correct nor does it represent the opinions or values of the creators of this universe.**
+This universe takes place in the DongMan / Schlongman / DongMaster / Schlongdongman / DongMaster universe, which is not a universe that is politically correct nor does it represent the opinions or values of the creators of this universe.**

 This game takes place after the occurrences of the first 7 movies, meaning the world has already been taken over by women and most of the story of DongMaster has taken place.
 The whereabouts of DongMaster is currently unknown.